-Our manufacturing services currently include CNC machining and injection molding.
-We continually seek to expand the range of size and geometric complexity of the parts we can make with these processes, to extend the variety of materials we are able to support and to identify additional manufacturing processes to which we can apply our technology in order to better serve the evolving preferences and needs of product developers.
-See "Risk Factors-If our present single or limited source suppliers become unavailable or inadequate, our customer relationships, results of operations and financial condition may be adversely affected" for a discussion of the sourcing and availability of materials.
-We also plan to grow our business by further penetrating the universe of product developers at the customer companies we have already served, attracting new customer companies in the geographic markets in which we already have an established presence, and selectively entering new geographic markets.
+Our manufacturing product lines currently include injection molding, CNC machining and additive manufacturing.
+We continually seek to expand the range of size and geometric complexity of the parts we can make with these processes, to extend the variety of materials we are able to support and to identify additional manufacturing processes to which we can apply our technology in order to better serve the evolving preferences and needs of product developers and engineers.

 We have experienced significant growth since our inception in 1999.
-We have grown our total revenue from \$43.8 million in 2009 to \$163.1 million in 2013.
-We have grown our income from operations from \$7.9 million in 2009 to \$51.3 million in 2013.
+We have grown our total revenue from \$64.9 million in 2010 to \$209.6 million in 2014.
+We have grown our income from operations from \$15.9 million in 2010 to \$60.5 million in 2014.